Anox-Leo/Game4You/README.md

 # Game4You

 This Android app serves as a video game library, allowing users to search for their favorite games and access detailed information about them.
 It uses freetogames.com API
+Developed in a single day as part of an intensive in-class evaluation.

 ## 📸 Preview